ElixerAxiomCalculus/CIFAR10-Image-Classification-and-AI-Agent/README.md

   - Plotted training and validation accuracy/loss curves to analyze model performance.

 ## Task 2: AI Agent with RAG and Function Calling
+Important : I couldn't run the Hugging Face API because it is taking time to take my submission approval for Meta LLama 2 API integration access
 ###  Objective
 Develop an AI agent capable of processing files as input using **LlamaIndex** or **LangChain**.
 The agent should exhibit reasoning capabilities, support **Retrieval-Augmented Generation (RAG)**, and implement **function calling** for arithmetic operations.